ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

             request_function.get(model.get("model_name")),
             model.get("model_name"),
             model.get("version"),
-            # To protect sensible data (API key and model endpoint), we encrypt it when
+            # To protect sensitive data (API key and model endpoint), we encrypt it when
             # it's pushed into the blob storage.
-Once we retrieve the data here in the
+Once we retrieve the data in the
-            # backend, we need to decrypt the byte format to recover the original
+            # backend, we need to decrypt the byte format to recover the original data.
-            # data.
             cipher_suite.decrypt(model.get("endpoint").encode()).decode(),
             cipher_suite.decrypt(model.get("api_key").encode()).decode(),
             model.get("content_type"),